CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/09-Create-a-master-image-for-WVD.md

 > **Note:** If in case you used a different username for the virtual machine, then in the above command replace ***azuser*** with the username of your Virtual Machine that you created earlier.

-7. Run the following command to allow for script execution.
+7. Run the following command to allow script execution in Powershell.

    ` Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope Process -Force `